 Indiana University offers a variety of support and academic services that may be of special interest to gay, lesbian, bisexual, transgender, and ally individuals.
 Student organizations and community groups also provide numerous support, social, and educational opportunities.
-Many of these resources are described in this website.
-For more detailed information, please visit their webpage at https://lgbtq.indiana.edu/ consistently facilitate activities and programming that challenges, supports, and contributes to the continued development and success of Black students within the Indiana University community.
-We also seeks to be an agent of cultural education and cross-cultural engagement for the broader community. https://blackculture.indiana.edu/about/index.html
+For more detailed information, please visit their webpage at https://lgbtq.indiana.edu/